capem/MARIS/README.md

 - This provides a quick verification that the core simulation functionality is working correctly

 Behavior notes
-- The CLI now enforces the use of the MMG3DOFModel and will surface any import or parameter errors.
+- The CLI enforces the use of the MMG3DOFModel and will surface any import or parameter errors.
 - The MMG3DOF model properly aggregates forces from all modules (hull, propulsion, rudder, wind, current).
 - The model includes simplified 3-DOF dynamics with added-mass terms and coriolis forces.
+- Environment providers automatically select between static and time-varying implementations based on scenario configuration.
+- Time-varying environments support sinusoidal wind gusts and tidal current variations.
 - SciPy's solve_ivp integration provides robust numerical stability for the simulation.
 - The example ship parameters are based on KVLCC2 but may still need further tuning against benchmark data.